traeak/trafficserver/plugins/cache_range_requests/README.md

       <from-url> <to-url> @plugin=cache_range_requests.so @pparam=--consider-ims
       <from-url> <to-url> @plugin=cache_range_requests.so @pparam=-c

-    Considering using the header_rewrite plugin to protect the parent from using this option as an attack vector against an origin.
+    Consider using the header_rewrite plugin to protect the parent from using this option as an attack vector against an origin.